 Most Topaz commands can be abbreviated to uniqueness.
 For example, set password: can be shortened to set pass.
-Exceptions to this rule are a few commands whose actions can affect the success or failure of your current transaction and, thus, the integrity of your data: abort, begin, commit, exit, logout, removeallmethods:, removeallclassmethods:, output push, and output pop.
+Exceptions to this rule are a few commands whose actions can affect the success or failure of your current transaction and, thus, the integrity of your data: abort, begin, commit, exit, logout, removeallmethods, removeallclassmethods, output push, and output pop.

 Topaz commands are case-insensitive.
-Thus, Time, TIME, and time are regarded by Topaz as the same command.
+Time, TIME, and time are understood by Topaz as the same command.
 However, arguments you supply to Topaz commands may be subject to case-sensitivity constraints.
-For example, the commands category: animal and category: Animal specify two different categories, because GemStone Smalltalk, the language of category names, is casesensitive.
-The same is true of UNIX path names, in commands such as output push myFile.out, and UNIX user names and passwords.
+For example, the commands category: animal and category: Animal specify two different categories, since GemStone Smalltalk is case-sensitive.
+The same is true of UNIX path names, user names, and passwords.

-In general, objects passed as arguments to Topaz commands can be specified using any of the formats described in "Specifying Objects" on page 41.
+Objects passed as arguments to Topaz commands can usually be specified using the formats described in "Specifying Objects" on page 42.

 Command lines can have as many as 511 characters.
-You can stop a command at any time by typing Control-C. Topaz may take a moment or two before halting the current operation.
+You can stop a command at any time by typing Ctrl-C. Topaz may take a moment or two before responding.